cisco-en-programmability/ansible-collection-catalystwan/roles/administration_settings/README.md

 Key tasks:

-- inform the user to manually verify that their PnP Portal Controller Profile is up to date with the vBond and organization name, pausing execution until the user confirms
+- inform the user to manually verify that their PnP Portal Controller Profile is up to date with the Validator and organization name, pausing execution until the user confirms
 - verifying variables
 - setting iinitial configuration via administration settings